00 Days

 Tips

-Visit Experience Columbus for area information including dining and entertainment options.
+Visit Experience Indianapolis for area information including dining and entertainment options.

-For an even broader experience, visit Discover Ohio.
+For an even broader experience, visit Discover Indiana.

 • Reserve your hotel as soon as possible to ensure you receive the negotiated discounted room rates.
 Make other travel arrangements as appropriate.
 Visitor bureau and hotel information is available in the links above so that you can plan your stay.